Allow multiple target versions

 This is a really important feature for many developers!
 We're maintaining 2x versions of the KohanaPHP framework in redmine and struggling to come up with a usable workflow!

-#6 Updated by Andy Bolstridge about 7 years ago
+#6 Updated by Andy Bolstridge over 7 years ago

 A suggestion: it would be useful to be able to automatically create sub-issues (or related issues) for all versions in a project.